 Jacob M. Goldschmidt

 Goldschmidt eventually settled in America where he began anew, earning his citizenship in 1944.
-There, he rebuilt both his life and his art collection.
-In the United States, his collecting focus was much more narrow, favoring major European modernists, and he became a patron of contemporary artists such as Marc Chagall and Jean Dufy.
-Following his death, his new collections were sold at Sotheby’s, London on October 15, 1958, where they became the stuff of art auction legend.
-The seven pieces by Cezanne, Manet, Renoir, and Van Gogh that formed the centerpiece of his collection sold in a then-record-breaking 21 minutes for $2,186,800, underscoring Goldschmidt’s importance as a collector.
+There, he rebuilt both his life and his artwork collection.
+In the United States, his focus on collecting fine art was much more narrow, favoring major European modernists, and he became an art patron of contemporary art creators such as Marc Chagall and Jean Dufy.
+Following his death, his new collections were sold at Sotheby’s, London, on October 15, 1958, where they became the stuff of art auction legend.
+The seven pieces by Cezanne, Manet, Renoir, and Van Gogh that formed the centerpiece of his collection sold in a then-record-breaking 21 minutes for $2,186,800, underscoring Goldschmidt’s importance as an art collector.